-The blank page can seem intimidating at first, but keep in mind that every story - even yours - begins with a plan.
+A blank page can seem intimidating at first, but keep in mind that every story - even yours - begins with a plan.
 Start by asking yourself some questions.
 What activities do you enjoy?
 Where do you like to spend your time?
 Who do you enjoy having around?
-By defining the activities, places and people that make you happy, you will develop an idea for the type of work environment that best suits you.
+By identifying the activities, places and people that make you happy, you will develop an idea about the type of work environment that best suits you.

-Your experiences are tools that will be handy when seeking an ideal career.
-Make a list of the things you have done, such as hobbies, favorite school subjects and talents.
+Experiences are handy tools when seeking an ideal career.
+Make a list of the things you have done, such as volunteer work, part-time job experiences, hobbies, favorite school subjects and talents.
 It is also helpful to note which experiences you really enjoyed.
 Don't limit yourself based on your level of success or ability.
 There are a variety of skill levels required in all career fields.

 Selecting a college or university and deciding on a major are important decisions.
 These decisions are easier to make if you have a career plan in mind.
-Career development programs, like www.lHaveaPlanlowa.gov, can help you discover how your interests and activities can be applied to the various careers available and identify colleges and universities that offer programs and training needed for each possible career.
+Career information systems, like www.IHaveAPlanlowa.gov, can help you discover how your interests and activities relate to various careers and identify colleges and universities that offer programs and training needed for each possible career.